angelinaaziz/becoming/README.md

 - Are tied to your identity (non-transferable)
 - Evolve visually as you add milestones
 - Create a permanent, verifiable record of achievements
-- Build a community where achievements are recognized and celebrated
+- Build a community where achievements are recognised and celebrated

 ## ✨ Features